NEWSMAKER-India's jeweller to Hollywood stars, now accused of massive bank fraud

 “In one of the industry meetings in 2013 he said that when people wear a Cartier ring they don’t say it’s a diamond ring, they say it’s Cartier,” said the member, who did not want to be named.
 “He always wanted people to say they are ‘wearing Nirav Modi’.”

 Modi grew up in Antwerp, Belgium, in a diamond-dealing family.
-In 1990, at the age of 19, he moved to Mumbai, according to the November interview.
+At the age of 19 he moved to Mumbai in 1990, according to the November interview.

-He said he came to realise the margins were better in retail.
+He said he came to realize the margins were better in retail.

 Firestar Group, the parent company Modi controls as a majority shareholder, saw its revenue grow over three years from 103 billion rupees (about $1.6 billion at current rates) to some 147 billion rupees ($2.3 billion) by the 2016-17 fiscal year, according to figures previously provided by the company.